Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

 ]
 ```
 ### Time to compare the means, variance and most fuel efficient car between the data sets.
+I will do this in order to get a better grasp of the data
 ```py
 new_car_mean = cars_newer["lper100km"].mean()
 old_car_mean = cars_older["lper100km"].mean()